fatay/VanillaJS-Materialize-Loan-Calculator/README.md

 ## Loan Calculator
-This small project aim that learning "materialized view and CSS", some user experience tools like toasts, loading, etc. The javascript program is also a "Loan Calculator".
+This small project aim that using "materialized view and CSS", some user experience tools like toasts, loading screen, etc. The javascript program is also a "Loan Calculator".